 I first got interested in publishing because I’m a writer, so I started doing publishing-related things because I really enjoyed the editing process and being part of those invisible hands that move the manuscript forward into the world.

-And I really do see book publishing, especially young adult literature and children’s literature, as centers of cultural production because they are these things that children see very early on and young adults see very early on, and they’re helping shape the language that they use and the things that they see and the things that they know.
+I really do see book publishing, especially young adult literature and children’s literature, as centers of cultural production because they are these story-telling mechanisms that both children and young adults see very early on, and they’re helping shape the language that they use and the things that they see and the things that they know.
 I’m very interested in publishing because I want to be involved in that process and make the center of cultural production a more inclusive place.

 Why is disability diversity in stories important to you?